BrianBock/ENPM661-Project-5/README.md

 ## Difficulty Modes
-The program has several difficulty modes, which can be selected by changing the value of `difficulty` in `game.py`.
+The program has several difficulty modes, which can be selected by changing the value of `gameMode` in `game.py`.